“DEAD CAT BOUNCE”

 Deborin became a Bolshevik in 1903, but in 1907 joined the Mensheviks as one of Plekhanov’s followers in both politics and philosophy.
 He received a degree from the philosophy department of Bern University in Switzerland in 1908.
 After the October Revolution in 1917, Deborin left the Mensheviks and began lecturing in philosophy at Sverdlov University, the Institute of Red Professors and the Institute of Philosophy.
 He was soon given some editorial responsibilities at the philosophy journal Under the Banner of Marxism, and was the editor in chief from 1926 to 1931.
 One of the major campaigns of the journal during this period was the ideological struggle against religion and idealism in Soviet life.
 In 1928 Deborin was admitted into the Communist Party of the Soviet Union.

-Deborin was one of the early promoters of the term dialectical materialism (first used by Plekhanov in 1891 and by Lenin in 1894) as the designation for Marxist philosophy, and published an article with this title in 1909.
+Deborin was one of the early promoters of the term dialectical materialism (first used by Joseph Dietzgen in Germany in 1887 and in Russia by Plekhanov in 1891 and by Lenin in 1894) as the designation for Marxist philosophy, and published an article with this title in 1909.
 Lenin read this article and was evidently quite unimpressed with its contents, though he did not make extensive comments on it.
 [See LCW 38:477-485]

 In 1923 Deborin published one of the few serious studies of Ludwig Feuerbach that was written in the Soviet Union.
 He greatly overstated his case that Feuerbach was an important philosopher by saying at the end of the first edition that Marxism itself is a variety of “Feuerbachism” (a claim dropped in subsequent editions).